Do brand ambassadors get paid?

 Pura Vida affiliate program

-This model typically pays the ambassador based on their level of contribution to a campaign’s KPI, such as the amount of sales made through the ambassador’s unique referral link.
-In these cases, the ambassador will receive a set commission for every sale made through the referral.
+This compensation model pays brand ambassadors based on their contribution to a campaign’s key performance metrics, such as sales generated through the ambassador’s unique referral link.
+Brand ambassadors receive a set commission rate for every sale made through their referral, directly tying their earnings to results.

 6. Affiliate Bonuses

-A model featuring affiliate bonuses typically works similarly to the previous model, but adds bonuses on top, typically for reaching specific milestones.
-This additionally inspires brand ambassadors to improve their performance to earn these bonuses.
+A model featuring affiliate bonuses works similarly to performance-based compensation, but adds cash bonuses on top for reaching specific milestones.
+This model is a powerful tool for long term partnerships, as the additional perks inspire brand ambassadors to improve their performance consistently over time.

-For example, MyProtein usually adds limited-time bonuses during major shopping seasons, such as a $100 bonus for 10 monthly sales.
+For example, MyProtein adds limited-time bonuses during major shopping seasons, such as a $100 bonus for 10 monthly sales.
+This kind of milestone-based incentive encourages ambassadors to push harder during peak periods when consumer intent is already high, and it rewards top performers in a way that other ambassadors can see and aspire to.

 7. Referrals